 Alia Shawkat's natural curls take center stage in this longer variation on a pixie.
 Here, accessories (like a headband or barrettes) can make a big impact.
 Try a product like Briogeo Curl Charisma Rice Amino + Leave-In Defining Cream ($20) to add further definition to curls.

-This classic cut—seen here on actor Jake Gyllenhaal—all comes down to product.
+This classic cut on Zoe Kravitz all comes down to product.
 Ask your stylist to use a number seven or number eight blade to allow for a bit more length on top than a standard buzz cut.
-To style, comb it back with product or just use a bit of paste and your fingers to roughen the hair up a bit.
+To style, comb it forward with product or just use a bit of paste and your fingers to roughen the fringe up a bit.